at-github/nvim/README.md

     - [ ] docker

 ### Done
+- [X] barbar
+  - [X] use tab instead classic buffer
+  - [X] visual order cycling
+  Using only buffer & no vim tab make it ok, but have to quit exlicitly the last buffer
 - [X] switch dark / light theme
 - [X] succed to put plugin config in a separate file
 - [X] pair